privacyidea/privacyidea/doc/policies/authentication.rst

 **PUSH**

 After the fist successful authentication step the user is presented a QR code for push token enrollment.
-After the user has scanned the QR code and enrolled the push token, he will have to hit enter.
-Finally the user finishes the authentication process by confirming the login on his smartphone.
+The user needs to scan the QR code with the privacyIDEA Authenticator App.
+If the token is successfully enrolled, the user is logged in without any further interaction.
+Since the successful enrollment of the Push token already verifies the presence of the user's smartphone, there is no additional authentication step anymore during enrollment.

 .. note:: Enrolling multiple token types one after another is not supported.
 It is currently possible to enroll only one token type.